-Course Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency) Anch or Standard 1: Generalizing and conceptualizing ideas.
-4.0 Students will be able to: Conceptualize early stages of the creative process, including applying methods to overcome creative blocks or take creative risks, and document the processes in traditional or new media.
-Develop criteria, identify goals and collaboratively investigate an aspect of present-day life, using contemporary practice of art or design.
-3.0 Students will be able to: Brainstorm and curate ideas to innovatively problem solve during artmaking and design projects.
-Individually and collaboratively set goals, investigate, choose, and demonstrate diverse approaches to artmaking that is meaningful to the makers.
-2.0 Students will be able to: Engage in individual and collaborative exploration of materials and ideas through multiple approaches, from imaginative play to brainstorming, to solve art and design problems.
-Engage in individual and collaborative art making through observation and investigation of the world, and in response to personal interests and curiosity.
-1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success
+Course Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency)

+Anchor Standard 1: Generating and conceptualizing ideas.

+- Conceptualize early stages of the creative process, including applying methods to overcome creative blocks or take creative risks, and document the processes in traditional or new media. - Develop criteria, identify goals and collaboratively investigate an aspect of present-day life, using contemporary practice of art or design.

+- Brainstorm and curate ideas to innovatively problem solve during artmaking and design projects. - Individually and collaboratively set goals, investigate, choose, and demonstrate diverse approaches to artmaking that is meaningful to the makers.

+Students will be able to:

+- Engage in individual and collaborative exploration of materials and ideas through multiple approaches, from imaginative play to brainstorming, to solve art and design problems. - Engage in individual and collaborative art making through observation and investigation of the world, and in response to personal interests and curiosity. - 1.0 With help, partial success at level 2.0 content and level 3.0 content - 0.0 Even with help, no success

 Anchor Standard 2: Organizing and developing ideas.

-4.0 Students will be able to: Demonstrate persistence and willingness to experiment and take risks during the artistic process.
-Demonstrate an awareness of ethical responsibility as applied to artmaking including environmental implications, responsibility in sharing images online, appropriation, and intellectual property ethics. • Apply, organize, and strategize methods for design and redesign of objects, places, systems, images and words to clearly communicate information to a diverse audience.
-3.0 Students will be able to: Experiment and develop skills in multiple art-making techniques and approaches, through invention and practice. • Demonstrate craftsmanship through the safe and respectful use of materials, tools and equipment.
+- Demonstrate persistence and willingness to experiment and take risks during the artistic process. - Demonstrate an awareness of ethical responsibility as applied to artmaking including environmental implications, responsibility in sharing images online, appropriation, and intellectual property ethics. - Apply, organize, and strategize methods for design and redesign of objects, places, systems, images and words to clearly communicate information to a diverse audience.

+- Experiment and develop skills in multiple art-making techniques and approaches, through invention and practice. - Demonstrate craftsmanship through the safe and respectful use of materials, tools and equipment.

 Individually or collaboratively represent environments or objects of personal significance that includes a process of peer discussion, revision and refinement.

-Students will be able to: 2.0 Through experimentation, build skills and knowledge of materials and tools through various approaches to art making.
+Students will be able to: Through experimentation, build skills and knowledge of materials and tools through various 2.0 approaches to art making.
 Demonstrate safe procedures for using and cleaning art tools, equipment and studio spaces.
 Create art that represents natural and constructed environments.
 Identify and classify uses of everyday objects through drawings, diagrams, sculptures or other visual means including repurposing objects to make something new.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success

-Anch or Standard 3: Refining and completing projects.
+Anchor Standard 3: Refining and completing products.
 4.0 Students will be able to: Use criteria to examine, reflect on, and plan revisions for a work of art, and create an artistic statement.
 3.0 Students will be able to: Reflect, refine, and revise work individually and collaboratively, and discuss and describe personal choices in artmaking.
 Students will be able to: 2.0 Explain the process of making art, using art vocabulary.
 Discuss and reflect with peers about choices made while creating art.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success